lukacspapp/GA-SEI-Project-2-Brewdog/README.md

   <img src='https://i.imgur.com/vbF9gLB.png'>

-  The index page which is in the BeerDisply component and returns the image, name, tagline, and the first brewed time of the 25 beers.
+  The index page which is in the BeerDisplay component and returns the image, name, tagline, and the first brewed time of the 25 beers.
 The page also has a filter that lets the user filter through the beers according to their ABV content.
 The filter is on the right-hand side of the navbar that is conditionally rendered.
 It is only visible when the user is on the Index page.

 On load the index page triggers the <code>getData</code> function that makes the request to the API with axios and sets the data to a <code>useState</code>
   ```